Missing girls likely among 7 bodies found in Okmulgee County, sheriff says: 'Everybody's dead'

-Update (4:15 p.m.): Authorities believe the search for two missing Henryetta teens may have come to an end as seven bodies have been found Monday afternoon.
+Authorities believe the search for two missing Henryetta teens came to an end as seven bodies have been found Monday afternoon.

 Okmulgee County Sheriff Eddy Rice, in a phone interview with Tulsa World, confirmed the bodies were discovered on property where Jesse McFadden resided.

-"Everybody's dead," the sheriff said before having to quickly return to the scene of the investigation.
+“Everybody’s dead” including McFadden, the sheriff said before having to quickly return to the scene of the investigation in a rural area east of Henryetta.

-Oklahoma Highway Patrol issued an alert Monday morning on behalf of county officials after Ivy Webster, 14, reportedly did not return home when expected Sunday after she and Brittany Brewer, 16, left the day before.
+Oklahoma Highway Patrol issued an alert Monday morning on behalf of county officials after Webster reportedly did not return home when expected Sunday after she and Brewer left the day before.

-As the search continued Monday, officials said they believed the girls were with Jesse McFadden, 39.
-According to online court records, McFadden had a trial date in Muskogee County set for Monday on charges of soliciting sexual conduct/communication with a minor by use of technology and a child pornography complaint.

 People are also reading…